felipeeiraspaes-code/factory-maintenance-analytics/README.md

 ##  Project Objectives

-PlantPulse aims to analyse the performance of a fictional manufacturing plant and identify:
+This project aims to analyse the performance of a fictional manufacturing plant and identify:

 * Which equipment generates the highest maintenance costs
 * Which assets experience the most failures